 1. Windows Are Not Very Secure

-Roller shutters, when closed, will keep your home much more secure.
+Security Roller shutters in Sydney or even across the world, when closed, will keep your home much more secure.
 A determined burglar will still take minutes and make lots of noise entering your house.
 A shutter break-in can happen but will be very loud and very obvious.
 It will take up to 5 or 10 minutes, not a single second, and will alert you & your surrounding neighbours that something is happening.

 2. Windows Let the Light Shine

 This sounds like a benefit, right?
 Everyone loves the beautiful sunshine.

 Unless it wakes your sleeping newborn.
 Or you’re a night-shift worker who could really use a night-like sleep environment to get a good sleep.
 Darkening a room when & if you want is a huge benefit.
 Control over our environment makes a huge difference to personal happiness.